nonomal/Termix/README.md

     <img alt="Termimx Banner" src=./repo-images/TermixLogo.png style="width: 125px; height: auto;">  </a>
 </p>

-# Description
+# Overview
-Termix is an open-source forever free self-hosted SSH (other protocols planned, see [Planned Features](#planned-features)) management panel inspired by [Nexterm](https://github.com/gnmyt/Nexterm).
+Termix is an open-source forever free self-hosted SSH (other protocols planned, see [Planned Features](#planned-features)) server management panel inspired by [Nexterm](https://github.com/gnmyt/Nexterm).
 Its purpose is to provide an all-in-one docker-hosted web solution to manage your servers in one easy place.
 I'm using this project to help me learn [React](https://github.com/facebook/react), [Vite](https://github.com/vitejs/vite-plugin-react), and [Docker](https://www.docker.com) but also because I could never settle on a server management software that I enjoyed to use.

 > [!WARNING]
 > This app is in the VERY early stages of development.
-Expect bugs, data loss, and possibly even security issues!
+Expect bugs, data loss, and unexplainable issues!
+For that reason, I recommend you securely tunnel your connection through a VPN.

+# Features
+- SSH (password auth only)
+- Split Screen (Up to 4) & Tab System

 # Planned Features
-- [x] SSH
+- Key Auth for SSH
-- [ ] VNC
+- VNC
-- [ ] RDP
+- RDP
-- [ ] SMTP (build in file transfer)
+- SFTP (build in file transfer)
-- [ ] Split Screen & Tabs
-- [ ] ChatGPT/Ollama Integration (for commands)
+- ChatGPT/Ollama Integration (for commands)
-- [ ] Login Screen
+- Login Screen

-# How Termix is Different
-Before developing Termix, I faced the issue of a server management panel that did not have every feature I liked.
-[Guacamole](https://guacamole.apache.org/) had poor copy/paste abilities and a poor UI.
-[Shellngn](https://shellngn.com/) was too expensive and all other alternatives had one major problem with them.
-I plan to develop the management panel of my dreams with even an AI integration for those pesky commands I always forget the syntax of.
+- User Management
+- Apps (like notes, AI, etc)

 # Installation
-View the Termix [Wiki](https://github.com/LukeGus/Termix/wiki) for information on how to install Termix.
+Visit the Termix [Wiki](https://github.com/LukeGus/Termix/wiki) for information on how to install Termix.
 You can also use these links to go directly to guide.
 [Docker](https://github.com/LukeGus/Termix/wiki/Docker) or [Manual](https://github.com/LukeGus/Termix/wiki/Manual).

-# Known Bugs
-### Please create an [Issue](https://github.com/LukeGus/Termix/issues) if you find any problems!
-Start session button stays connected even if SSH fails to connect.

 # Show-off